spapanik/tvdb_api_client/docs/source/usage.rst

             language=None, \
         )

-       :param Union[str, int] tvdb_id: The TVDB id of the series
+       :param str | int tvdb_id: The TVDB id of the series
        :param bool refresh_cache: Whether to use or not cached responses
        :param str language: The 2-letter code, if overriding the client's language is needed
        :return: A dictionary of the series info